MZanggl/promistate/README.md

 It immediately returns an object that has the following properties
 - load -> a method to call the previously passed in callback.
 Arguments get propogated to callback
 - isEmpty -> defines if there is a result.
-Conveniently switches to false when promise is pending
+Conveniently switches to false when promise is pending. isEmpty is true when the result is an empty array, empty object, null or undefined
 - isPending -> defines if promise is currently pending
 - value -> holds the resolved promise result
 - error -> error object in case promise was rejected